Active senior woman smiling and flexing arms outdoors.

 Ways to stay connected:

-• Through volunteer work, we gain meaning in life and have opportunities to interact socially.
+• Through volunteer work, we gain a sense of meaning in life and have opportunities to interact socially.

 • Combining shared interests through clubs, hobby groups, or religious services facilitates meaningful interaction between members.